sezanzeb/input-remapper/readme/usage.md

 key-mapper-gtk
 ```

-"kana_YA" should be in the dropdown of available characters now.
+"kana_YA" should be in the dropdown of available symbols now.
 Map it
 to a key and press apply.
 Now run

 ```